 15. Siamese Cat

 The Siamese invites your attention with an open door.
 Her personality is absolutely charming.
 This cat thrives on attention and will share it in kind, too.
 After all, she has some friends in high places.
 The King of Siam was a fan, and it’s easy to see why she’s such a sweetie.
-This kitten fits into this role as a cuddler well.
-Today, she almost feels lost without his human companion.
+This kitten fits into the role as a cuddler well.
+Today, she almost feels lost without her human companion.

 16. Potbellied Pig